 Because of the ever-growing popularity of the digital nomad lifestyle, co-living spaces are now available worldwide.
 This is an easy way to become part of the digital nomad community in your area, as well as living in a shared space with new people!

-Check out the best digital nomad cafes in Chiang Mai
+Check out the best cafes to work in Chiang Mai

 3. Important documents

 As a digital nomad, you are location independent, however, you always need the necessary documents and accounts to travel and do business.

 - Nomad insurance – The most important thing is to always get good insurance, so you are covered in case of damage, loss, or theft.
 (Here’s how to find the right travel insurance)

 - Passport – One that doesn’t expire soon and a lot of empty pages to fill! :)

 - Creditcard – To confirm hotels, flights, and pay bigger expenses.
 Some companies will not accept your national bank.

-- Banking solutions – Transferwise is an incredible solution to get payed, pay anywhere, and move money around in different currencies with the lowest rate.
+- Banking solutions – Wise (formerly Transferwise) is an incredible solution to get payed, pay anywhere, and move money around in different currencies with the lowest rate.
 It is a must-have when doing business abroad.